adamrpah/npcompleteheart/posts/2014-literature-round-up.md

 <h4>American Psycho</h4>
 <h4>&mdash;Bret Easton Ellis</h4>
 <p>
-I really like some of Bret Easotn Ellis' work, and <i>American Psycho</i> was a great read but <i>The Informers</i> was completely forgettable.
+I really like some of Bret Easton Ellis' work, and <i>American Psycho</i> was a great read but <i>The Informers</i> was completely forgettable.
 </p>

 <br/>